-The faculty director of the Fall ’13 London program will be Communication Studies Professor Brian Steffen.
+The faculty director of the Fall ’15 London program will be History Professor Judy Walden.

 Interested in learning more about the London Program?
-Head over to our Simpson Experience Abroad Blog to hear from students who are currently in the program!
+Head over to our Simpson Experience Abroad Blog to hear from students who recently participated in the program!

 Simpson’s London program is based at our partner institution, Roehampton University, in leafy Southwest London.
 Students take classes alongside local and other international students, while living in RU dormitories.
 They have the opportunity to participate and get involved in clubs and other student organizations at RU, as well as having one of the world’s most dynamic and culturally rich cities to explore and experience at their doorstep.

 On the program the following two courses will be offered by Program Director Brian Steffen for all students on the program:

 - COMM 290: Traditions of Freedom of Expression in Britain and the U.S. (4 credits; CS 4B, ECC: HP & WC, pending approval)

 - WLCS 296: Study Abroad Reflection (4 credits; CS 7, ECC: GP, pending approval)

 Students will also take two additional 3-credit courses of their choosing taught by faculty at Roehampton University.
 Visit RU’s catalog of course/module offerings for study abroad students to see the types of courses offered.